 Most people start as an employee driver and get experience.
 If they like it, and have an entrepreneurial spirit and want to be their own boss, they may want to become an owner-operator.
 Being an owner-operator is more of an investment because you need more money to own your vehicle.
 If you like the stability of a paycheck every week, you may be more inclined to stick with a company.
 Both types are common in the industry.

 Businesses like Amazon or Zappos are changing the way things are done.
 They want to get the product to the customer very quickly - often the next day - so they are building more distribution centers to get products out quickly.
 This means the length of haul and the amount of driving is going down, and that can be good for drivers.

-The government is regulating the industry much more in past 30 years than it used to.
-There’s a lot more social and safety regulation.
+The government is regulating the industry much more in the past 30 years than it used to.
+There's a lot more social and safety regulation.
 In addition to drug and alcohol testing and medical requirements, technology devices are now tracking driving time and non-driving time, which can improve safety and compliance.

 A federation of state associations and individual members, ATA promotes policies that encourage highway safety and advance the industry's environmental goals.

 The III works to educate the public on the purpose of insurance and how it operates.